lake-wg/authz/draft-selander-lake-authz.md

 This section describes the processing in U and V, which execute the EDHOC protocol using their respective authentication credentials, see {{fig-protocol}}.
 Normal EDHOC processing is omitted here.

-### Message 1
+### Message 1 {#m1}

 #### Processing in U

 U composes EDHOC message_1 using authentication method, identifiers, etc. according to an agreed application profile, see Section 3.9 of {{I-D.ietf-lake-edhoc}}.
 The selected cipher suite, in this document denoted SS, applies also to the interaction with W as detailed in {{reuse}}, in particular, to the key agreement algorithm which is used with the static public DH key G_W of W. As part of the normal EDHOC processing, U generates the ephemeral public key G_X which is reused in the interaction with W, see {{U-W}}.

-The device sends EDHOC message_1 with EAD item (TBD1, Voucher_Info) included in EAD_1, where Voucher_Info is specified in {{U-W}}.
+The device sends EDHOC message_1 with EAD item (-TBD1, Voucher_Info) included in EAD_1, where Voucher_Info is specified in {{U-W}}.
+The negative sign indicates that the EAD item is critical, see Section 3.8 in {{I-D.ietf-lake-edhoc}}.

 #### Processing in V

-V receives EDHOC message_1 from U and processes it as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step that the content of EAD_1 with ead_label TBD1 triggers the voucher request to W as described in {{V-W}}.
+V receives EDHOC message_1 from U and processes it as specified in Section 5.2.3 of {{I-D.ietf-lake-edhoc}}, with the additional step of processing the EAD item in EAD_1.
+Since the EAD item is critical, if V does not recognize it or it contains information that V cannot process, then V MUST discontinue EDHOC, see Section 3.8 in {{I-D.ietf-lake-edhoc}}.
+Otherwise, the ead_label = TBD1, triggers the voucher request to W as described in {{V-W}}.
 The exchange between V and W needs to be completed successfully for the EDHOC exchange to be continued.

-### Message 2
+### Message 2 {#m2}

 #### Processing in V  {#V_2}

 V receives the voucher response from W as described in {{V-W}}.

-V sends EDHOC message_2 to U with the EAD item (TBD1, Voucher) included in EAD_2, where the Voucher is specified in {{U-W}}.
+V sends EDHOC message_2 to U with the critical EAD item (-TBD1, Voucher) included in EAD_2, where the Voucher is specified in {{U-W}}.

 CRED_R is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator PK_V encoded as a COSE_Key in the 'cnf' claim, see Section 3.5.2 of {{I-D.ietf-lake-edhoc}}.